Gwen Stefani & Blake Shelton’s New Collaboration, ‘Happy Anywhere,’ Goes Down A Treat With Fans

 Fresh from the commercial success, Shelton expressed that he and Stefani believed that “there’s never been a better time” for “Happy Anywhere” to be released due to the circumstances of this year, per Good Morning America.

-On iTunes, the song has gone down a treat and already entered the top spot on the country chart and the Top 100 on the all-genre chart in a matter of hours in the U.S.
+On iTunes, the song has gone down a treat and already entered the top spot on both the country and all-genre chart in a matter of hours in the U.S.

 Recording and releasing material in different genres is nothing new for Stefani.
 The 50-year-old first rose to fame in the mid-’90s when she was the lead singer of punk/ska band No Doubt and has since then transformed into a solo artist who has done pop, dance, rap, and now country.
 In an interview with Shelton at the Grammy Awards this year, which you can watch here, the couple said they had no plans to make a whole album together but have continued to release more songs nonetheless.